-An innovation of the World Mosquito Program, our Wolbachia method is a safe, natural and effective way to combat the threat of mosquito-borne diseases, such as Zika, dengue and chikungunya.
+An innovation of the World Mosquito Program, our Wolbachia method is a safe, natural and effective way to combat the threat of mosquito-borne diseases, such as Zika, dengue, chikungunya and yellow fever.

 The World Mosquito Program is committed to strengthening the capacity of local communities around the world to reduce the threat of mosquito-borne diseases.
 Through collaboration and innovation, our global approach can help to protect local communities from mosquito-borne diseases.